 There are a million different ways to make Thanksgiving stuffing, but this is the only kind that I will ever make for my holiday table.
 I am a traditionalist and this stuffing has been what my family has served for as long as I can remember.
-That is 34 Thanksgivings for sure, but I’ll bet that it as been around a lot longer than that.
+That is 34 Thanksgivings for sure, but I’ll bet that it has been around a lot longer than that.
 Like my Bobbie’s Berries, this is one of the first things that I make to get in the Thanksgiving mood.
 I make this at least one day ahead of time, but you could most likely get away with two.

 I loved being a kid and coming home from school after the last day before the holiday break.
 My mom would have made this while we were at school and she would leave it out on the counter in foil pans to cool, she would make huge batches of it.
 Some would go in the turkey, but she would always make me my own little casserole dish to go alongside.
 I would sit at the bar in our kitchen, and eat it out of the pan with a fork.
-I love how it makes my house smell when I make it, it reminds of what my mom’s kitchen smelled like growing up.
+I love how it makes my house smell when I make it, it reminds me of what my mom’s kitchen smelled like growing up.
 I hope that my little monkeys feel the same way when they are making their own Thanksgiving dinners.

 This stuffing is very simple.
 Fresh white bread, onions, celery, poultry seasoning, salt, pepper, and parsley.
 And butter.
 Lots and lots of melted butter.
 Some people moisten their stuffing with chicken stock, we use melted butter and it is the best stuffing that I have ever put in my mouth.

-This is not to say that I do not like other stuffings, I really do.
+This is not to say that I do not like other stuffing, I really do.
 I love a cornbread dressing or a stuffing with fruit and nuts.
 Sometimes, I will make a few different kinds.
 But if I am having a small Thanksgiving, this is the only kind you will see.

 - 1 loaf of good white bread (I prefer Pepperidge Farm, but I cannot get it here)